 Did you know?

-• There is 3.8 million square feet (and counting!) of stage space in Ontario – an additional 2.4 million square feet is scheduled to be completed over the next few years in Toronto and surrounding areas (that’s an increase of 60%+ of what is currently available).
+• There is currently 3.85 million square feet of stage space in Ontario.
+An additional 1.6 million square feet is scheduled to be completed over the next few years in the Toronto, the surrounding areas and in Northern Ontario.

 • Film and television production is active throughout Ontario.
 Many productions are filmed in more than one jurisdiction in the province, creating jobs and economic impact for local suppliers, vendors and talent.